-Note that students may be required to attend a small group instruction language arts class while taking any of the following classes.
-Students following a complete UC pathway may be eligible for admittance into a UC or CSU university.
+Note that students may be required to attend a small group instruction English- Language Arts class while taking any of the following classes.

 Textbook: Prentice Hall Literature (Pearson).
 Novel: (A) The House on Mango Street by Sandra Cisneros, (B) The Hunger Games by Suzanne Collins.
 This course will expose students to both fictional stories and nonfiction articles.
 This course will enhance students' ability to comprehend and analyze the content of the reading assignments.
 It will expose students to authors' intent and literature concepts.
 Each lesson will develop and increase students' fluency and vocabulary.
 An aspect of grammar will be introduced and students will implement this knowledge in their own writing.
 A fictional novel will accompany this course that will utilize the students' imagination and creativity.
 At the end of each unit, students will have an opportunity to incorporate what they have learned in their writing.